Table of Contents

 - Release and deployment management

 - Service level management

 - Service portfolio management

 - Supplier management

-But before you start compiling your features check list in an attempt to lock on your specific ITSM requirements, I always encourage service desk decision makers to start with process maturity assessment.
+But, before you start compiling your features check list in an attempt to lock on your specific ITSM requirements, I always encourage service desk decision-makers to start with process maturity assessment.
 There are many self-assessment maturity models available, namely the Axelos® ITIL Maturity Model and Gartner’s ITScore for Infrastructure and Operations.

 Tip 2: Determine Your Key ITSM Tool Integrations

-Once a maturity assessment is conducted, IT organizations should then gain an understanding of how the ITSM tool will fit into their broader portfolio of IT operations management tools.
-The majority of IT organizations have multiple, domain-specific, best-of-breed IT management tools, and in extremely “siloed” organizations, each IT domain (end user computing, server administration, network administrators, etc.) owns and manages its own tools.
-An ITSM tool is something that all domains will touch in some capacity, so understanding integration capabilities at the forefront of the buying cycle is critical.
+Once a maturity assessment is conducted, IT organizations should then gain an understanding of how the service management tool will fit into their broader portfolio of IT operations management tools.
+The majority of IT organizations have multiple, domain-specific, best-of-breed IT management tools, and in extremely siloed organizations, each IT domain (end user computing, server administration, network administrators, etc.) owns and manages its own tools.
+An ITSM solution is something that all domains will touch in some capacity, so understanding third-party integration capabilities at the forefront of the buying cycle is critical.
 For years, IT organizations have falsely assumed that the only way to achieve this cross-portfolio integration is to purchase all their tools from the same vendor.
 However, this is not always the optimal approach from the standpoints of meeting functional requirements and cost objectives.

 Tip 3: Tap into ITSM Industry Analyst Expertise